 Christian men are subject to obligatory military conscription, which places them in a highly controlled environment.
 As a result, many young Eritreans seek to escape the country.
-Everyday life is under scrutiny; phone calls are monitored, bandwidth is kept slow and a network of citizens (usually women) are tasked with spying on their neighbors.
-Pressure points most specific to Christian men include physical beatings, arrests, forced labor and killings.
+Everyday life is under scrutiny;

+phone calls are monitored, bandwidth is kept slow and a network of citizens (usually women) are tasked with spying on their neighbors.
+Pressure points most specific to Christian men include physical beatings, arrests, imprisonment by government, and being forced to flee.
 Because most underground church leadership positions are held by men, any arrests cause a leadership vacuum.

-- Forced to flee town/country

-- · Imprisonment by government
+- Imprisonment by the government

-- Military/militia conscription/service against conscience
+- Military / militia conscription / service against conscience

-- · Violence death
+- Violence death

-- · Violence physical
+- Violence physical